Of Mice & Men

 Content Warnings Of Mice and Men

-The play Of Mice and Men was written in 1937 and explores how the system uses identity politics to separate and oppress people.
-It contains sensitive content including racism, ableism, sexism, violence, assault, murder, death.
+Of Mice and Men was written in 1937 and explores how the system uses identity politics to separate and oppress us.
+It contains themes of discrimination based on race, disability and gender and explores difficult topics relevant to the time period in which the play is set, which still resonate today.
+This production stays true to the original themes and narrative.
+Therefore, please note that the show does contain sensitive content and topics including racism, ableism, sexism, violence, assault, murder and death, plus strong and offensive language.
 Please note below is a description of these issues and some plot points are detailed.

 Ableism